-Part of Instaclustr’s service is helping our customers make better use of Cassandra.
+Part of Instaclustr’s service is helping our customers make better use of Apache Cassandra.
 This post outlines some of the most common issues that we see and help our customers overcome.

 At Instaclustr, we often work with our customers to help diagnose and correct issues with their Cassandra data models.
 This occurs either as part of a scheduled review or when we see issues arise in production.

 From this experience, we’ve identified a few data modelling traps that we have seen many customers fall into and that anyone starting with Cassandra should be aware of.